ENCCS/hpda-python/content/stack.rst

 floating point numbers, there is a lot of unnecessary overhead due to the generic nature of these data structures.

-Multithreading
-^^^^^^^^^^^^^^

-XXXX maybe move this to parallel part?

-The performance of a single CPU core has stagnated over the last ten years, and as such most of the speed-up in modern CPUs is coming from using multiple CPU cores, i.e. parallel processing.
-Parallel processing is normally based either on multiple threads or multiple processes.
-Unfortunately, the memory management of the standard CPython interpreter is not thread-safe, and it uses something called Global Interpreter Lock (GIL) to safeguard memory integrity.
-In practice, this limits the benefits of multiple threads only to some special situations (e.g. I/O).
-Fortunately, parallel processing with multiple processes is relatively straightforward also with Python.

 In summary, the flexibility and dynamic nature of Python, that enhances the programmer productivity greatly, is also the main cause for the performance problems.
 Flexibility comes with a price!
 Fortunately, as we